 Social internship for students in secondary education

-Those people learn how to work with a computer and the students fullfill their internship
+Those people learn how to use a computer and the pupils complete their social internship.

 A win-win situation